penguinwang96825/ML100Days/README.md

 # ML100Days
-ML100Days is a project to force ourself to keep studying and coding for 100 days.
+ML100Days is a project to keep studying and coding for 100 days.